plapointe6/HAMqttDevice/README.md

 If you are here, you probably already know about MQTT Discovery in Home assistant (https://www.home-assistant.io/docs/mqtt/discovery/).
 If you want to implement MQTT Discovery with Home Assistant in your device, this library is for you.

-This labrary is quite simple, it only helps to generate json payload, the communication part is not embeded into it.
+This library is quite simple, it only helps to generate json payload, the communication part is not embeded into it.

 So, first you need to create your MQTT Discovery device.